bhanu-bhargav/Meals-App/README.md

 # Meals App

 A Flutter application in which users can get recipes of meals.
 The meals are divided by their categories.
-They can favorite any meal, search meals by using filters.
+Users can favorite any meal and they can search the meals by using filters.
 ![Screenshot_1677692055](https://user-images.githubusercontent.com/89255970/222218631-6177dfa9-3403-4ca6-965b-04bd80a58b04.png)
 ![Screenshot_1677692048](https://user-images.githubusercontent.com/89255970/222217908-4ec8343c-897b-4e53-b242-86791ef0d5e8.png)
 ![Screenshot_1677692065](https://user-images.githubusercontent.com/89255970/222217937-ba76d59d-2026-4ebd-a434-a1aedddca283.png)